New EU deal to reduce pressure on food prices for supermarket shoppers | HM Treasury

 - Food businesses will save time and up to £200 per shipment when trading fresh food, helping to reduce pressure on prices

-- Economic Secretary Emma Reynolds is in Runcorn today visiting Lidl GB’s distribution hub, welcoming their £435 million warehouse investment and over 500 new jobs - a clear vote of confidence in the Government’s Plan for Change
+- Economic Secretary Emma Reynolds was yesterday in Runcorn visiting Lidl GB’s distribution hub, welcoming their £435 million warehouse investment and over 500 new jobs – a clear vote of confidence in the Government’s Plan for Change

 Working families in the North West will benefit from a new UK-EU food deal which will slash red tape and costs for food businesses, helping them to keep the cost of weekly shop down and create more choice at the checkout.